Oya-Learning-Notes/OOP-Learning-Note/class/virtual_function.md

 When we add `virtual ~Base()`, then the derived class constructor will be called as we expected.

+# Override Keyword

+Notice that `override` keyword could only be used with method that marked `virtual`.

 # Ref

 [Microsoft Learn - Virtual Function](https://learn.microsoft.com/en-us/cpp/cpp/virtual-functions?view=msvc-170)